aidanjohnson/dt7816/README.md

   * `sig-analyzer`
   * `usb-loopback`
   * `web-server`
-  * `bat-array` (**WIP**: this is the custom built ADC recording program for the DAQ)
+  * `bat-array` (**WIP**: this is the custom built ADC recording program for the DAQ; samples recorded in the `.wav` format with a file naming convention.)

 3. For an unknown reason, the example C-language code conapplicationstains an header include for a differently named directory.
 To remedy this, create a link like so:
    ```
    sudo ln -s <target directory or file> <destination directory>
    ```
    You may have to reparse the project after the linkages, and there could be more broken include header links besides these above.
+For example, you may need to link from the header files in `linux-devkit/sysroots/cortexa8hf-vfp-neon-3.8-oe-linux-gnueabi/usr/include` and `board-support/u-boot-2013.10-ti2013.12.01/include` (targets) to `board-support/linux-3.12.10-ti2013.12.01/include/linux` (desitination).

 4. In these instructions the superuser `sudo` command program for elevating security privelages has been included for redundancy.
 Moreover, these instructions will *only* work properly on Linux.
 These files were developed and tested on a machine running Ubuntu 18.04 LTS.